GIScience/gis-training-resource-center/content/Module_5/en_qgis_non_spatial_tools_ex2.md

 width: 80%
 name: field_calculator
 ---
-Screenshot of the area calculation using the field calculator
+Screenshot of the area calculation using the field calculator.
 :::
 ::::